GabrielaZH/21-IF5000-RAID5/README.md

 ***
 ### Application functionalities:

-**Angular cli (FrontEnd_Angular_Client):**
+**Angular cli (FrontEnd_Angular):**

-- Allows to verify customer data
-- Register new client
-- Save images
-- To list images
+- allows to list the books (plain text files)
+- allows to request the file
+- allows uploading files

-**Springboot Api (BackEnd_Java_Client):**
+**Springboot Api (Client_API_SpringBoot):**

-- Allows save clients in the SQL data base
+- Allows save allows to save the metadata of the books in the SQL data base
-- Communicates with the server to send and receive images
+- Communicates with the nodeController to send and receive files

-**Java application (BackEnd_Java_Server):**
+**Java application (Controller_Node_Java):**

-- It receives the client's requests which are to send and receive images.
+- It receives the client's requests which are to send and receive files.
+- Controls the access and storage of books in the nodes

+**Java application (Processos_Disk_Nodes_Java):**

+- It receives requests which are to send and receive files from nodeController.

 **SQL (DataBase):**

-- Stores customer data.
+- Stores books data.

 ***